Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 <tr><td style="text-align:center">F&nbsp;&nbsp;</td><td style="text-align:center">[0-60)</td></tr>
 </table>

+#### Late work

+Assignment submissions will be penalized by 10 percentage points each day past the deadline for four days past the deadline.
+Assignments submitted five or more days past the deadline will not be given credit.
+If there is an unforeseeable emergency which prevents you from submitting an assignment on time, please contact the instructor as soon as you can.

+For some or all homework assignments, a solution may be presented to the class after the original homework deadline.
+Under no circumstances will work be accepted after a solution has been presented to the class.

 #### Readings and videos

 Students are expected to regularly review the schedule of assigned readings and video lectures.
 The schedule is subject to change.

 Students are expected to and required to complete all assigned readings and video lectures prior to the class for which they are assigned.

-Students are expected to read and participate in Q&As and class discussions on the course Campuswire site.
+Students are expected to read and participate in Q&As and class discussions on the [the course forum on Campuswire](https://campuswire.com/p/G954C73B2)

 #### Learning Goals & Outcomes